ftsobczak/perimeter-and-area-calculator/README.md

 * Java

 ## Setup
-To run this app clone the repository and run it in your IDE.
+The easiest way to run this application is to clone this repo to your desktop and run it in an IDE.

 ## Features
 * In the main branch there is a basic version of this app.